crystilonz/tumour_deep_learning/presentation/presentation_script.md

 2. Introducing dropout regularisation

 5-fold cross-validation was performed on all models with the TCGA dataset.
 The results indicated that there was no significant difference between models in term of performance.
 The performance was not spectacular as you can see on the figures on the right.
-The best performing model, the leaky variant of multilayer perceptron model, achieved an accuracy of 0.689, and F1-score of 0.667.

 Other than the TCGA dataset, I collected slides from other sources and evaluated the model on this external dataset.
 The models' performances on this dataset were noticeably lower than their performances on the TCGA dataset.